 Chelan PUD's fish spill coordinator will notify the HCP Coordinating Committee (HCPCC) not less than once per week when fish passage numbers indicate that specific triggers for starting or stopping spill are likely to occur in the immediate future.
-Chelan PUD will also contact the HCPCC regarding any unforeseen issues that pertain to the spill program as the season progresses.
-Communications with the HCPCC on spill information will generally be made by email and prescheduled conference calls.
+Chelan PUD will notify the HCPCC regarding any unforeseen issues that pertain to the spill program as the season progresses.
+Communications with the HCPCC on spill information will generally be made by email, pre-scheduled conference calls, and HCPCC monthly meetings.